gnuradio/greps/grep-9999-correctiq.md

 or inverting the complex would invert the spectrum, a true swap seemed the most preserving of the original data.

+### Notes

+1. There are no other dependencies other than GNU Radio to build these blocks.
-Currently they're in a CORRECTIQ group.
+2. Currently they're in a CORRECTIQ group.
 If integrated, they should be moved into an appropriate standard group as well.